just-the-docs/just-the-docs/operations/articles/README.md

+TODO
+{: .label .label-yellow }

-TODO: convert PDF articles and bylaws into markdown.
+convert PDF articles and bylaws into markdown.